nodejs/dev-policy/README.md

 Issue: Should any modification to the ABI or Dependencies that requires module or application developers to recompile force a *semver-major* change?

+Node.js implements a number of default values and assumed behaviors.
+Some of these may be intended for module and application developers to take advantage of while others may not.
+As a general rule, if a given default value or assumed behavior is *documented* within the end-user API documentation, it should be considered part of the public API.
+When modifying such defaults, Collaborators should use their best judgement to determine whether any given change is "technically backwards incompatible but in practice should not be".

 APIs and default behaviors in the Node.js Core Library, Application Binary Interface, Dependencies and NAN must not change within LTS Releases unless the change is required to address a critical security update.

-Default values or assumed behaviors that could cause modules or applications to break if modified are considered part of the API.
-This is a gray area, however.
+### Platform Stability

+The Platforms supported by the Node.js project are divided in four distinct categories: *Primary*, *Secondary*, *Experimental* and *Deprecated*.

+*Primary* Platforms consist of those supported by LTS Releases.
+These are the Platforms on which Node.js must not break and for which LTS Releases must be fully operational with no regressions.
+The list of Primary Platforms is managed by the TSC.

+*Secondary* Platforms consist of those with support in the master branch.
+Breaking changes to Secondary Platforms should be avoided but LTS Releases can be cut that omit support for Secondary Platforms.

+*Experimental* Platforms consist of those for which there is active ongoing development to port Node.js to the platform but functionality may not yet be feature complete or fully operational.
+Support for experimental platforms may not yet have been committed to *master* and might be done in a Development branch or separate repository entirely.
+The goal for Experimental Platforms would be for them to eventually graduate to *Secondary* Platforms.

+*Secondary* and *Experimental* Platforms remain active so long as there are Collaborators actively maintaining support for them.

+*Deprecated* Platforms consist of prior *Primary*, *Secondary* or *Experimental* Platforms that are no longer under active development and are no longer supported by active Collaborators.
+Only the TSC can decide to move a *Primary* platform to *Deprecated* status.

 ### Dependency Stability

 #### JavaScript Support (V8)

 Node.js will adopt new V8 releases as quickly as practically feasible.
-For LTS Releases, the version of V8 shipped must be supported and fully operational on all platforms officially targeted for support.
+For LTS Releases, the version of V8 shipped must be fully functional with no regressions on all *Primary* Platforms.

 When V8 ships a breaking change to their C++ API that can be handled by `NAN` there will be a *semver-minor* version increase.